sonata-project/SonataAdminBundle/Resources/doc/reference/installation.rst

 Now, install the assets from the different bundles:
 ``php app/console assets:install web --symlink``.
-At this point you can access to the dashboard with the url:
+At this point you can access the admin dashboard with the url:
 ``http://yoursite.local/admin/dashboard``.

 .. note::